Tariff Exemption: Defense Items

 Source: U.S. Government Accountability Office

 Year after year, the United States enjoys a substantial trade surplus in the defense sector (see chart below).
 This defense trade, facilitated by the reciprocal defense procurement agreements, both helps strengthen the U.S. defense industrial base and reinforces the United States’ ties with its international partners.
-It is unlikely, therefore, that the United States would abandon these defense agreements.
+(On April 9, 2025, President Trump signed a separate executive order, E.O.
+14268, Reforming Foreign Defense Sales to Improve Speed and Accountability, which (among other things) called for reforms to speed the United States’ Foreign Military Sales (FMS) process.)
+It is unlikely, therefore, that the United States would abandon these reciprocal defense procurement agreements.

 Source: U.S. Government Accountability Office